 FINALS + PARTY

 VIP package includes preferred reserved seating for the Final Round, intermission reception, and the exclusive afterparty at a lovely nearby private home.
-Mingle with the winners and esteemed judges over great food and drink.
+Mingle with the winners and esteemed judges over great food and drink, with catering by Black Radish Kitchen.
 (Detailed information on address, parking, etc., will be emailed to ticket holders.)

 As well as awarding monetary prizes, the Mildred Miller International Voice Competition offers young singers leading roles in productions, helping them develop their performing experience and build their repertoire.
 Previous Competition award winners include: